muan/emoji/javascripts/README.md

 ###  Documentation of stuff.js and search.js

+All data related to emoticons are stored in /javascripts/emojilib/emojis.json

+each emoticon has data as follows -

+"joy": {
+    "keywords": ["face", "cry", "tears", "weep", "happy", "haha"], "char": "😂",
+    "category": "people"
+  }

 stuff.js

 1. $.getJSON is an special Jquery http GET request to read a JSON file over HTTP.